kude3737/LinhOfQuan/README.md

-# 04-08-2019 You take for me expect.
+# 04-08-2019 You take one me expect.
 I can run around